VPAC/rsa/doc/MANUAL_INSTALL.md

 ### Access protocol

-The `rsa` connects to PostgreSQL databases via JDBC on the localhost using passwords (MD5).
+The RSA connects to PostgreSQL databases via JDBC on the localhost using passwords (MD5).
 No external access is required, though as a user you way wish to enable remote administration.

-By default the `rsa` accesses the database on port 5432 (though this can be configured in the web application's datasource.xml).
+By default the RSA accesses the database on port 5432 (though this can be configured in the web application's datasource.xml).
 You should double-check these values.